Best live vocal microphones 2024

 Why does this matter?
 Ideally, we want to hear every nuance of a performer’s voice, which means using a highly sensitive microphone that picks up a broad spectrum of sound.
 A large diaphragm condenser microphone, of the sort found in expensive studios, should do the trick nicely, but using one will almost certainly be a bad idea for a whole host of reasons.

-Unless the stage SPL is low, a condenser microphone will pick up a lot of unwanted sound, primarily from drums, cymbals and any loud guitar amps inadvertently pointing towards them.
-If you’re running through PA speakers then that additional sound is going to make it impossible to isolate the vocal track at the mixing desk, making setup a nightmare and ruining the clarity you set out to achieve in the first place.
+Unless the sound pressure level (SPL) on-stage is low, a condenser microphone will pick up a lot of unwanted sound – primarily from drums, cymbals and any loud guitar amps inadvertently pointing towards them.
+If you’re running through PA speakers then that additional sound is going to make it impossible to isolate the vocal track at the mixing desk, making set-up a nightmare and ruining the clarity you set out to achieve in the first place.

 Sometimes, what’s coming out of the PA may sound great but the performer just isn’t feeling it.
 In these circumstances, it’s worth checking the monitor mixes – the vocal IEM mix in particular – to see if they can be fixed with EQ or if a different mic will help.
 Many vocalists can be understandably very sensitive, if not downright anxious, about their performance, so it’s important that they’re happy with what they’re hearing.
 Swapping out mics might just be the confidence boost they need.

-Most of the time, you’ll want a mic with a tight pickup pattern, such as a cardioid or supercardioid.
-These very directional patterns will help to reject undesirable off-axis sounds such as other instruments, band members and general stage hullabaloo, especially if the singer is ‘close miked’, which also helps to keep gain levels to a minimum.
+Both of these patterns are very directional, and will help to reject undesirable off-axis sounds such as other instruments, band members and general stage hullabaloo – especially if the singer is ‘close miked’, which also helps to keep gain levels to a minimum.
 Backing off the gain will make unwanted noise less intrusive, and will minimise the risk of feedback, too.

 Unfortunately, singing directly into a closely held mic is a real skill that takes discipline and practice.
 Vocalists that frequently move away from or to the side of a supercardioid mic, perhaps as a deliberate part of their stage act, will suffer inconsistent volume levels as well as the wrath of the sound engineer.
 Worse still, because of the proximity effect, which makes closer sources sound warmer, the singer may sound rich and powerful one second and emaciated and raspy the next.